 Where the energy comes from is also important – burning coal, gas or oil is much less environmentally friendly than using renewable sources such as solar, hydro and wind.

 Ethica Diamonds proudly offers only laboratory created diamonds in our fine jewellery.
 Our Ethica Diamond, which is CVD over a ceramic core, takes just a handful of hours to create, and with comparatively less energy usage as well, at around one sixteenth as much as the most energy-efficient lab-grown diamonds.
 This makes our diamonds whiter, brighter, and stronger than the vast majority of diamonds.
 This energy use still comes in below mined diamonds, even if you use Trucost’s figures.

 According to Frost and Sullivan, Carbon emissions, Sulphur oxide emissions and Nitrous oxide emissions occur in much higher levels in the mined diamond industry, at a ratio of 1.5 billion to 1 against the lab-grown diamond makers.
 Again, some of this is down to the source of the electricity used in the processes, but some is a by-product of the extraction itself, releasing chemicals into the atmosphere.
 Trucost mentions particulate emissions, but not a comparative figure!

-The IQ diamond has no by-product except water, and a much-reduced energy consumption.
-The ceramic core that is the key difference between the IQ Diamond and a standard CVD diamond is also created in a lab, with minimal by-products.
+Our Lab Grown Diamonds have no by-products except water, and a much-reduced energy consumption.
+The ceramic core that is the key difference between the Ethica Diamond and a standard CVD diamond is also created in a lab, with minimal by-products.

 Extraction of soil